koel/koel/ISSUE_TEMPLATE.md

 - [ ] This is not a "how to install on Windows" or "why is my npm messed up" question
 - [ ] You're a cool person

 All checked?
-Now also make your issue
+Now also make sure your issue

 - [ ] Is associated with a version.
 Or better yet, a commit.
 - [ ] Is as detailed as possible (ahem...
 OS, browser, steps to reproduce, maybe?)